 Design patents last 14 years and are non-renewable.
 While it is a patent on ornamentation, it isn't for surface ornamentation, which would be something like a drawing.
 Also, if the design has been published or sold before the patent application is filed, the patent office won't approve the claim.

 The cost of getting a patent can be fairly high.
 The costs begin with the hiring of a patent lawyer and filing for the patent.
 After you have the patent, there are maintenance costs to hold onto your rights along with reissue fees.
 Most inventions that are patented don't actually create an income stream due to the cost of patenting.

 If you're trying to find investors or a business partner, a patent can be seen as an asset.
 Owning a patent can also put you in a stronger position when negotiating with someone who wants to buy your business by increasing the value of your company.
 It also provides a reason to invest more in the design and production of an item because it can't be copied by anyone else without them infringing on your patent.

 A patented invention is the intellectual property of the person who invents it.
 That person has the exclusive right to its use, and he or she gains full control over the way the patent is used.

 If you need help with patent pros and cons, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.